MrAndrew/expressoAPI/README.md

 ## How To Begin

 To start, download the code from the repository.
-You need Node.js to run this. `npm install` to make sure you have everything you need to start the project. `npm run` to begin the server code.
+You need Node.js to run this.
+Run the command `npm install` from the root of this project to make sure you have everything you need to start the project.
+Run `node server.js` to begin the server code.

-To view thee site locally, open **index.html** in Google Chrome.
+To view the site locally, open **index.html** in your web browser of choice.
+Try using Chrome if it doesn't appear to work correctly.

 ## Implementation Details